Disclosure: Things That Fold earns commission from links on our site.(4.5 / 5)

-Overall we recommend the FEND over the inexpensive accordion-style folding helmets, as we don’t think those cheaper helmets are safe.
+Overall, we recommend the FEND over the inexpensive accordion-style folding helmets, as we don’t think the cheaper helmets are safe or reliable.

 Other Folding Helmets

-There are other helmets that are less expensive than the FEND, which you can find here.
+There are other folding helmets as well, which you can find here.

-Compared to other folding helmets, we think what makes the FEND special is that it looks traditional and is also easy to fold.
+Compared to other folding helmets, we think what makes the FEND special is that it looks like a classic bike helmet and is also easy to fold.
 No other folding helmet we know of offers those two features together.